chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 * any requestor at all: `*`

 Each user or team must specify its _provider_.
-Automate supports LDAP, SAML, and local users or teams.
+Automate supports LDAP, SAML, and local users and teams.
 Here are team examples using all three:

 ```text